reka18/golden_project/README.md

     sudo apt install docker-ce docker-ce-cli containerd.io

-Let's get rid of the need to sudo with docker.
+Get rid of the need to sudo with docker.

     sudo groupadd docker